Ne4ec/Ne4ecPass/README.md

 ## Usage
 A simple password manager that allows you to create a password and assign it a name.
 ```
-usage: main.py [-h] [-a] [-c] [-cp] [-g]
+usage: main.py [-h] [-a] [-c] [-cp] [-g] [-m]

-Ne4ecPass is a simple password manager that stores entries as (Name, Password) pairs.
-Data is stored in a basic
+Ne4ecPass is a lightweight, experimental password manager that stores credentials as (Name, Password) pairs.
+Data
-backend (not encrypted).
-This project was created by Ne4ec as a hobby.
-For more info, visit:
+is stored using Base64 encoding only and is not encrypted.
+This project was created by Ne4ec as a personal hobby
+project.
+For more information, visit the project repository on https://github.com/Ne4ec/Ne4ecPass. ⚠ Important: Do
-https://github.com/ne4ec/PassNe4ec ⚠️ IMPORTANT: Do *not* use this tool to store real passwords.
-It lacks
+not use KeopPass to store real or sensitive passwords.
+It lacks encryption and essential security protections.
+For
-encryption and security measures.
-Use a trusted, professional password manager instead.
+real-world use, rely on a trusted, professional password manager.

 options:
   -h, --help            show this help message and exit